About the Denon AVR-S760H (factory reconditioned)

 Google, Alexa, and Siri, oh my!

 You also have some options for hands-free control of the '760H in the form of voice assistants.
-You can tell your Google Home to play your favorite album, and then issue voice commands for volume, playback, and more.
-Thanks to the HEOS Home Entertainment Alexa skill, if you're an Amazon Alexa user, you can use your Echo device to play music, control playback, and even switch inputs.
+You can tell your Google Assistant to play your favorite album, and then issue voice commands for volume, playback, and more.
+Thanks to the HEOS Home Entertainment Alexa skill, you can use your Alexa-enabled device to play music, control playback, and even switch inputs.
 This receiver also supports Siri for voice control.

 Power and processing: